Menu Icon

 They allow writers of research papers to cite sources, provide explanations, or offer insights that enhance the reader's understanding.

-Here is an example for footnotes in Chicago style:
+Here is an example of footnotes in Chicago style:

 There are two types of notes: